 Modern doesn't have to mean one thing to one person.
 Put simply, it's all about creating a vibe that feels relevant and on-trend.
 From choosing the best sofa for your modern space, to nailing the perfect wall colour.
 And at the same time you want a scheme that will offer a style that is liveable and enduring.

 Modern living room ideas to inspire your decor

-Our modern living room schemes are here to inspire you to create a decor that suits your needs and style choices.
-And best of all, they will offer you ideas that feel timeless and contemporary, meaning you'll love them for years to come.
+Our modern living room ideas are here to inspire you to create a decor that suits your needs and style choices.
+And best of all, they will offer you ideas that feel timeless and contemporary while hitting the latest living room trends, meaning you'll love them for years to come.

 1. Choose a broken-plan layout

 If you've been wondering what the next iteration of open-plan living room ideas is then look no further.
-The layout of the moment is the broken-plan look.
+The layout of the moment, and most applicable to modern living room ideas is the broken-plan look.
 This is essentially a halfway point between traditional closed off rooms and the recent boom of open-plan.
 You can separate the rooms with small partitions, screens and Crittal style or pocket doors.

 The idea is you can get the best of both worlds.
 Either open up the two to create one large room when needed, and closed when you're looking for a more intimate atmosphere.
 With the latter, you're still not fully cut off from other spaces, so you retain the feeling of space and light.